-TRTI is located at Commissioner, Tribal Research and Training Institute, Maharashtra State, 28, Queen's Garden, Pune-411001.
+TRTI is located at, 28, Queen's Garden, Pune-411001, and Maharashtra.
 Tribal Research and Training Institute has its own building.
 The Institute is housed in a three storey building having two training/ conference halls.
 There is a hostel for 30 trainees.
 The Institute has 2 cars to provide transportation facilities to the trainees.

-It has a well-equipped library consisting of books on various subjects like Anthropology, Sociology, Economics, Law, Computer Science, general Encyclopedias etc. The library has books required for competitive examinations also and subscribes to periodicals relevant in the areas of tribal development.
+It has a well-equipped library consisting of books on various subjects like Anthropology, Sociology, Economics, Law, Computer Science, and General Encyclopedias etc. The library has books required for competitive examinations also and subscribes to periodicals relevant in the areas of tribal development.
 In all there are about 20,000 books in the library.
 This Library is visited by a number of Research scholars and Post-Doctoral Fellows as reference library.